CyberMiles/smart_contracts/HelloWorld/README.md

   HelloWorld: 0x98b43faf1dace04fcc70df235367c456507df0d8
 Saving artifacts...*

 Then you can verify the address on an explorer or in the Travis console.

+Now you have the contract address and its abi, you are able to interact with the contract in Travis console.
+Simply create the contract instance by:

+**> helloWorldContract = cmt.contract(abi)**

+and

+**> helloWorld = helloWorldContract.at("0x...")**

+Then you can go and test the methods in the contract like sayHello() with the instance you just created.
+Make sure your default account (with sufficient balance for costly methods) is set by

+**> cmt.defaultAccount="0x..."**